openhab/openhab-addons/addons/binding/org.openhab.binding.zoneminder/README.md

 This binding offers integration to a ZoneMinder Server.
 It currently only offers to integrate to monitors (eg. cameras in ZoneMinder).
 It also only offers access to a limited set of values, as well as a even more limited option to update values in ZoneMinder.
 It requires at least ZoneMinder 1.29 with API enabled (option 'OPT_USE_API' in ZoneMinder must be enabled).
-The option 'OPT_TRIGGERS' must be anabled to allow openHAB to trip the ForceAlarm in ZoneMinder.
+The option 'OPT_TRIGGERS' must be enabled to allow openHAB to trip the ForceAlarm in ZoneMinder.

 ## Supported Things